sauradefy99/EQLabs-QuantDeepRL/README.md

 ```

 ## Data format
-The order book format is defined by `ccxt`, here's an example:
+The order book format is loosely defined by `ccxt`, here's an example:
 ```json
 {
   "exchange": "binance",